vinothpandian/ChainBlocks/README.md

-# Blockchain lab - Fraunhofer

-Webpack project with Truffle.
-Includes contracts, migrations, tests, user interface and webpack build pipeline.
+# Chain Blocks

+Visualize your blockchain with blocks!

 ## Usage

-To initialize a project with this exapmple, run `truffle init webpack` inside an empty directory.
+To initialize use this project, clone the git and run `npm install`.

-## Building and the frontend
+## To start the frontend

-1. First run `truffle compile`, then run `truffle migrate` to deploy the contracts onto your network of choice (default "development").
-1. Then run `npm run dev` to build the app and serve it on http://localhost:8080
+2. Then run `npm run start` to build the app and serve it on http://localhost:8085